 Speech Therapy

-Overcoming Global Brain Damage
+Overcoming Global Anoxic Brain Damage

-Global brain injuries are serious medical conditions that require immediate treatment.
+Global anoxic brain injuries are serious medical conditions that require immediate treatment.
 Because every injury is unique, recovery is difficult to predict.
+Generally, if oxygen levels are restored quickly, survivors have an excellent chance of making a full recovery.